mulka/ploverwiki/Stentura-Protege-Setup-and-Usage-Instructions.md

 Congratulations on getting a Stentura Protege.
-This page will show you how to connect it to your computer and setup plover.
+This page will show you how to connect it to your computer and setup Plover.

 [Photo of my Protege.
 Note: My face plate is missing.](https://imgur.com/vKbiTOJ)